How Dental Implants Can Give You Back Your Smile

 The second surgery is for the insertion of the teeth.
 The dentist will put in place the posts that attach to the implants that come up through the gums.
 These will be your new teeth’s anchors.
 Don’t worry!
 They’re not visible after the tooth is put in place.

 If you would like to learn more about dental implants and whether or not they could be right for you, please contact our office for more information on booking a consultation.
-While we will always advocate for preemptive dental care, Dr. Suzanne George and the team at Bluebonnet Dental will never insist on procedures that are excessive or unnecessary.
+While we will always advocate for preemptive dental care, Dr. Lucy Dang and the team at Bluebonnet Dental will never insist on procedures that are excessive or unnecessary.